Action bias

 Biological Parallel

-Soccer goalkeepers dive left or right on 94% of penalty kicks, despite staying center being optimal.
+Soccer goalkeepers dive left or right on 94% of penalty kicks, despite staying center being optimal (33% of shots go center).
 Action feels like agency.
-For ancestral humans, doing something—gathering, hunting, building—improved survival odds more than waiting.
+Squirrels exhibit action bias when storing food: when a cache site is suboptimal, they re-cache rather than leave it—even when energetic cost exceeds benefit.
+Chimpanzees continue tool-modified foraging when direct access would be faster—action over waiting.
+For ancestral humans and primates, doing something—gathering, hunting, building—improved survival odds more than passivity.
 Predator approaching?
 Act.
 Food scarce?
 Forage.
 Action bias reflects an environment where initiative usually beat passivity.
-The goalkeeper dives because millions of years encoded 'doing something beats doing nothing,' even when statistics say otherwise.
+Modern CEOs show the same pattern: during crises, 78% initiate restructuring even when 'wait and see' performs better historically.
+Millions of years encoded 'doing something beats doing nothing,' even when statistics say otherwise.